ahmedmoustafa/bioinformatics-toolbox-light/index.md

 The beauty of virtualization/containerization is [**portability**](https://en.wikipedia.org/wiki/Porting) (run it anywhere) and [**reproducibility**](https://en.wikipedia.org/wiki/Reproducibility) (same infrastructure shared and available for anyone to rerun exact analyses and reproduce exact results).
 Usually, one creates a Docker image (we are not covering that here) with a specific set of tools and settings.
 Then, they share and distribute this exact image privately or publicly so others can use it as is without having to reinvent the wheel.
 There are other virtualization tools besides Docker, for example, [Oracle’s VirtualBox](https://www.virtualbox.org/) and [VMware](https://www.vmware.com/).

 There are probably 100s of containers for bioinformatics, and they come in all sizes and shapes, from containers for specific individual tools to containers for everything under the sun (Try to Google [bioinformatics containers](https://www.google.com/search?q=bioinformatics+containers)).
-Here, we will use a Docker image that I created called the [`bioinformatics-toolbox`](https://ahmedmoustafa.github.io/bioinformatics-toolbox/).
+Here, we will use a Docker image that I created called the [`bioinformatics-toolbox`](https://ahmedmoustafa.github.io/bioinformatics-toolbox/), based on Ubuntu 20.04.
 It contains a standard and essential set of bioinformatics packages and languages, including BLAST, MAFFT, BWA, R, and many other tools for the different types of bioinformatics tasks.
 For the complete list of the included tools, see [here](https://ahmedmoustafa.github.io/bioinformatics-toolbox/Tools.html).

 The following is a walkthrough of the *two* steps to get your bioinformatics workstation up and running.
 However, to speed up the download, we will use a smaller version of the toolbox, `bioinformatics-toolbox-light`, with a subset of the tools, as a proof-of-concept.